Sunday, April 13, 2025

-A teacher was ordered to remove welcome signs hanging in her classroom.
+A teacher was ordered to remove posters she had hanging in her classroom to welcome her students.
 A district official reportedly told the middle school teacher that in this political climate, her welcoming message was a “personal opinion.”
-Republicans are racist and they show us their true colors every day.
+For lawmakers to create a policy that deems this poster controversial there can be only one explanation: Republicans are racist.

 The teacher complied at first, then reconsidered how important the message was—to her values as a teacher and to her students—and hung the welcome poster back up.